Compassionate

 How do I know when it’s time?

 Knowing when to say goodbye to your horse can feel overwhelming.
-Owners are encouraged to use the sample questions below and research The Five Domains to help objectively gauge their horse’s quality of life.
+Owners are encouraged to use the sample questions below and research The Five Domains to help objectively assess their horse’s quality of life.
 It’s recommended to consult your veterinarian to confirm any end-of-life decisions.

 Is this resource only for horses adopted through CHR?